andrewwint/ml-pipeline/README.md

 - **Customer Segmentation**: Live K-means model with real-time predictions
 - **GenAI Insights**: Customer feedback analysis with sentiment and safety detection
 - **Complete Integration**: End-to-end ML pipeline with monitoring

-## Contact

-For questions or clarifications about this implementation, please reach out to the assessment team.